What is Sleep Apnea?

 The most common form of sleep apnea treatment is called CPAP, or continuous positive airway pressure.
 This treatment is delivered via a mask that may fit over the mouth and nose or only over the nose.
 The mask is connected to a small device that forces air through a tube, the mask, and into the airway.
 Though gentle, the pressure is sufficient to keep the airway open against heavy muscle and soft tissue.

 An alternative therapy, if CPAP is not ideal for you or as co-therapy with CPAP is oral appliance therapy.
 At Broadway Family Dentistry, an oral device (MicrO2) is customized by your dentist to fit your oral anatomy.
 The apparatus comfortably positions and supports the lower jaw forward to help keep the tongue out of the airway while you sleep.
 Oral appliances are compact, convenient, safe, and effective.

-Patients of our Minot, ND office may also be good candidates for Nightlase™ in-office laser treatment for snoring and obstructive sleep apnea.
+Patients of our Minot, ND office may also be good candidates for Nightlase™ in-office laser treatment.
 It can be used for snoring, mild-moderate sleep apnea or when patients are not tolerant of either CPAP or oral appliance therapy.
 See more information on our Nightlase™ page.

 Learn more about how we can help you manage your symptoms.
 Call (701) 839-1299